arobson/rabbot/README.md

 ### handle( typeName, handler, [context] )

-> Handle calls must to happen __before__ the subscriptions have started.
+> Handle calls should happen __before__ starting subscriptions.

 Message handlers are registered to handle a message based on the typeName.
 Calling handle will return a reference to the handler that can later be removed (though it's unlikely you'll do this often).
 The message that is passed to the handler is the raw Rabbit payload.
-The body property contains the message body published. 'ack' and 'nack' methods are provided on the message as well to allow you to easily acknowledge successful handling or reject the message.
+The body property contains the message body published.
+The message has `ack`, `nack` (requeue the message) and `reject` (don't requeue the message) methods to allow you to easily acknowledge successful handling or reject the message.

 #### Explicit Error Handling
 In this example, any possible error is caught in an explicit try/catch: